 My approach is two pronged; working to improve the abilities of my students and through that, their enjoyment and success in the game; and more broadly, becoming a leader within the golf industry, working to drive the game forward in a variety of capacities; beginning with my students; and other golfers and leaders within the golf industry.

-Whilst I will continue to work towards winning tournaments on the PGA Tour of Australasia; I am available at Twin Creeks Golf & Country Club for Swing / Ball Striking, Pitching, Short Game and Putting Lessons; as well as On Course Lessons; and hosting Private and Corporate Golf Days; and available for Swing / Ball Striking Lessons at Barton Park Driving Range.
-I am also available for club fitting at PureForm Golf in Alexandria.
+Whilst I will continue to work towards winning tournaments on the PGA Tour of Australasia; I am available at Twin Creeks Golf & Country Club for Swing / Ball Striking, Pitching, Short Game and Putting Lessons; as well as On Course Lessons; and hosting Private and Corporate Golf Days; and available for Swing / Ball Striking Lessons at Barton Park and Tempe Driving Range.

 The best players in the world have one thing in common, they are all technically proficient.
 However, what sets them apart from one another are subtle differences, or individual preferences, in each part of the game.

-The combination of these technical essentials and individual preferences, allow the best players in the world to perform continuously at the highest level; but doing so in their own unique way.
+The combination of these technical essentials and individual preferences, allows the best players in the world to perform continuously at the highest level; but doing so in their own unique way.